reactjs/react.dev/content/docs/hooks-rules.md

   }
 ```

 The `name !== ''` condition is `true` on the first render, so we run this Hook.
-However, on the next render the user might clear the form, making the condition `false`.
+However, on the next render, the user might clear the form, making the condition `false`.
 Now that we skip this Hook during rendering, the order of the Hook calls becomes different:

 ```js
 useState('Mary')           // 1.
 Read the name state variable (argument is ignored)